Anand-1812/backend/README.md

-# A repo of me learning about backend with typescript
+# A repo of me learning about backend